VITALISED/Ion/README.md

 The `VANILLA` const has been stripped, and has been replaced with `NSIsVanilla()`.
 This may be reimplemented in the future but only to Client and Server VMs for compat depending on demand.

 For mod developers, an `ION_VER` const has been declared if you'd like parity across forks.
+You'll also want to replace `Remote_RegisterFunction` with `NSRemote_RegisterFunction` to prevent out-of-sync disconnects.

 ## Build
 You'll want to use the branch repositories, build steps should be basically the same as normal Northstar: